harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 #### Story 1

-VXLAN tunnel establishment
+VxLAN tunnel establishment

 ![](./20220530-vxlan-enhancement/vxlan-vtep-1.png)

-For VXLAN network, it is trivial to add/remove peers in each node manually, even with kind of centralized registry, the HA will still be a challenge.
+For VxLAN network, it is trivial to add/remove peers in each node manually, even with kind of centralized registry, the HA will still be a challenge.

-But at the view of Harvester, those drawbacks are not here, each NODE has all the required information to establish VXLAN tunnels.
+But at the view of Harvester, those drawbacks are not here, each NODE has all the required information to establish VxLAN tunnels.

 #### Story 2